Current Cannabis Job Market: Why People Are Having a Tough Time Finding Work

 If someone is serious about changing career paths and entering the cannabis space, here are a few helpful pointers.

 While the cannabis industry is experiencing rapid growth, individuals are not getting gainful employment as easily as one might expect.
-Looking at the marketplace as a whole, there are a number of reasons why industry hopefuls are having a tough time finding jobs in the marijuana space:
+Looking at the marketplace as a whole, there are a number of reasons why industry hopefuls are having a tough time finding a job in the marijuana space:

 - Every cannabis-related business entity is still a start-up with limited hiring resources.